AdamS839/SU-UNI/First Year/Second Semester/LAC/readme.md

 ## Overview

-Lections are hard to understand, seminars and exercises are very long.
+Hard lections, hard topics.
+Problems with proofs are very long and hard to memorize.

 ## Materials